jruales/Reading-List-2016/README.md

 ### Piano
 * The Virtuoso Pianist in 60 Exercises by Charles-Louis Hanon
-* Mikrokosmos by Béla Bartók
+* Mikrokosmos by Béla Bartók {Personally recommended by R.R.}

 ### Graphic Design
 * Illustrator: Visual Quickstart Guide

 ### Software Engineering
 * Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
-* Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma
+* Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma {Personally recommended by D.R.}

 ### Programming Languages
 * The C Programming Language by Brian Kernighan and Dennis Ritchie
 * Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig
-* The Swift Programming Language
+* The Swift Programming Language {Heard about the book in a Columbia hackathon}

 ### Algorithms and Data Structures
 * Elements of Programming Interviews by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash